Ghasak/rusthub/README.md

 - [x] life-time, check [here](https://www.youtube.com/watch?v=1QoT9fmPYr8)
 - [ ] Adding `JupyterNotebook` support for `Rust`,
 - [ ] Chaining methods, iterators and closures.
+- [ ] Smar pointers and their usage
+- [ ] Multithreading and mult-processing

 ## How to use